nodejs/node/doc/api/child_process.md

 `'internalMessage'` events as it is subject to change without notice.

 The optional `sendHandle` argument that may be passed to `subprocess.send()` is for passing a TCP server or socket object to the child process.
-The child will receive the object as the second argument passed to the callback function registered on the [`'message'`][] event.
+The child process will receive the object as the second argument passed to the callback function registered on the [`'message'`][] event.
 Any data that is received and buffered in the socket will not be sent to the child.
 Sending IPC sockets is not supported on Windows.

-The optional `callback` is a function that is invoked after the message is sent but before the child may have received it.
+The optional `callback` is a function that is invoked after the message is sent but before the child process may have received it.
 The function is called with a single argument: `null` on success, or an [`Error`][] object on failure.

 If no `callback` function is provided and the message cannot be sent, an